-At the beginning of the school year, I am always surprised to find out how many kids come into class, without having learned their personal information!
-Very often, they only know some of their information like Mom’s first name or the name of the Street they live on.
-But knowing some information and not all is like having 2 locks on your front door but only 1 key – you just can’t get in!
-Therefore, learning all parts of personal information is an essential life skill.
+At the beginning of the school year, I never can get overt how many kids come into class not knowing their personal information!
+Lots of time they only know some of their info like Mom’s first name or the name of their street .
+But knowing some information and not all is Really.
+Not.
+Good.
+Enough.
+Seriously, learning all parts of personal information is an essential life skill for any kid.

-Certainly, our personal information defines who we are, where we live, where we go to school and how our family and friends can find us to text, talk or visit.
+For sure, our personal information defines who we are; where we live, where we go to school and how our family and friends can find us to text, talk or visit.
 This info helps us communicate with other people and it can help keep us safe in an emergency.

-Above all, teaching children to learn how to share and write their complete personal information is a super important life skill for all kids and one that’s very easy to teach.
+So you know teaching kids how to share and write their complete personal information is a super important life skill for all kids and one that’s super easy to teach.

-When we teach kids to learn their personal information it is critical that we teach them who they can share it with and who they cannot.
-Furthermore, IT’S NEVER OKAY FOR KIDS TO SHARE PERSONAL INFORMATION ONLINE OR ON ANY FORM OF SOCIAL MEDIA!
+And when we teach kids to memorize their personal information it’s critical that we teach them who they can share it with and who they can’t.
+IT’S NEVER OKAY FOR KIDS TO SHARE PERSONAL INFORMATION WITH STRANGERS, ONLINE OR ON ANY FORM OF SOCIAL MEDIA!

-Elementary Students & Some Students with Special Needs
+Elementary Kids & Some Kids with Special Needs

 - First Name, Last Name, Middle Initial